canonical/curtin/doc/topics/storage.rst

 iSCSI disks are supported via a special path prefix of 'iscsi:'.
-If this prefix is found in the path specification for a disk, it is assumed to be an iSCSI disk specification and must be in the following format:
+If this prefix is found in the path specification for a disk, it is assumed to be an iSCSI disk specification and must be in a RFC4173 (https://tools.ietf.org/html/rfc4173) compliant format, with extensions from Debian for supporting authentication:

 ``iscsi:[user:password[:iuser:ipassword]@]host:proto:port:lun:targetname``